 4 Crucial Kinds of Competitive Intelligence

-Now that we’ve explored some CI sources, let’s take a closer look at 4 crucial kinds of intelligence every business should consider.
+Now that we’ve explored some CI sources and discussed the role of AI, let’s take a closer look at 4 crucial kinds of intelligence every business should consider.

-We’ll use Semrush’s tools to demonstrate some intelligence gathering techniques by exploring the world of cryptocurrency.
+We’ll use Semrush .Trends and Kompyte tools to demonstrate some intelligence gathering techniques by exploring the world of cryptocurrency.
 For the sake of our exploration, we’ll pretend we work for a cryptocurrency exchange platform similar to Coinbase, Kraken, or Binance.

 Market intelligence is information about a specific market.
 It includes intelligence about market trends, marketplace competitors, market share, and market variations based on geographic location.